Enter Inc. Terms of Service

-3.1 Merchant Transactions.
+3.1 Provider Transactions.

-3.3 Merchant Account Cancellation.
+3.2 Provider Account Cancellation.

-At any time and from time to time, we may temporarily suspend or delay payments to you and/or designate an amount of funds that you must maintain in your Enter Account or in a separate reserve account (a “Reserve”) to secure the performance of your payment obligations under this Agreement.
+At any time and from time to time, we may temporarily suspend or delay payments to you and/or designate an amount of funds that you must maintain in your Enter Account or in a separate reserve account (a “Reserve”) to secure the performance of the payment obligations under these Terms.
 Company may require a Reserve for any reason, including if you have a high rate of Chargebacks (described in Section 5), refunds, or other indications of performance problems related to your use of the Services.
 The Reserve will be in an amount as reasonably determined by Company to cover anticipated Chargebacks, returns, unshipped merchandise and/or unfulfilled products or services or credit risk based on your processing history.
 The Reserve may be raised, reduced or removed at any time by Company, in its sole discretion, based on your payment history, a credit review, the amount of any arbitration award or court judgment against you in Company’s favor, or otherwise as Company may determine or require.
-If you do not have sufficient funds in your Reserve, we may fund the Reserve from any funding source associated with your Enter Account, including but not limited to any funds (a) deposited by you, (b) due to you under this Agreement, or (c) available in your bank account, or other payment instrument registered with us.
-You grant Company a security interest in and lien on any and all funds held in any Reserve, and also authorize Company to make any withdrawals or debits from the Reserve, without prior notice to you, to collect amounts that you owe Company under this Agreement, including without limitation for any reversals of deposits or transfers made to your Enter Account.
+If you do not have sufficient funds in your Reserve, we may fund the Reserve from any funding source associated with your Enter Account, including but not limited to any funds (a) deposited by you, (b) due to you under these Terms, or (c) available in your bank account, or other payment instrument registered with us.
+You grant Company a security interest in and lien on any and all funds held in any Reserve, and also authorize Company to make any withdrawals or debits from the Reserve, without prior notice to you, to collect amounts that you owe Company under these Terms, including without limitation for any reversals of deposits or transfers made to your Enter Account.
 You will execute any additional documentation required for Company to perfect our security interest in any funds in the Reserve.
 This security interest survives for as long as Company holds funds in your Reserve.

 5. Your Liability for Chargebacks

-The amount of a transaction may be reversed or charged back to your Enter Account (a “Chargeback”) if the transaction (a) is disputed, (b) is reversed for any reason by the Network or a Buyer or a financial institution, (c) was not authorized or Company has any reason to believe that the transaction was not authorized, (d) is allegedly unlawful, suspicious, or in violation of the terms of this Agreement.
+The amount of a transaction may be reversed or charged back to your Enter Account (a “Chargeback”) if the transaction (a) is disputed, (b) is reversed for any reason by the Network or a Buyer or a financial institution, (c) was not authorized or Company has any reason to believe that the transaction was not authorized, (d) is allegedly unlawful, suspicious, or in violation of the terms of these Terms.

 6. Our Collection Rights for Chargebacks

 For any transaction that results in a Chargeback, Company may withhold the Chargeback amount in a Reserve.
 Company may debit the amount of any Chargeback and any associated Fees, fines, or penalties listed in the Fee Schedule or assessed by the Association or Company’s processor from your Enter Account (including without limitation any Reserve), any proceeds due to you, your bank account, or other payment instrument registered with us.
 If you have pending Chargebacks, we may delay payouts from your Enter Account.
-Further, if Company reasonably believes that a Chargeback is likely with respect to any transaction, Company may withhold the amount of the potential Chargeback from payments otherwise due to you under this Agreement until such time that: (a) a Chargeback is assessed due to a Buyer’s complaint, in which case Company will retain the funds; (b) the period of time under applicable law or regulation by which the Buyer may dispute that the transaction has expired; or (c) Company determines that a Chargeback on the transaction will not occur.
+Further, if Company reasonably believes that a Chargeback is likely with respect to any transaction, Company may withhold the amount of the potential Chargeback from payments otherwise due to you under these Terms until such time that: (a) a Chargeback is assessed due to a Buyer’s complaint, in which case Company will retain the funds; (b) the period of time under applicable law or regulation by which the Buyer may dispute that the transaction has expired; or (c) Company determines that a Chargeback on the transaction will not occur.
 If Company is unable to recover funds related to a Chargeback for which you are liable, you will pay Company the full amount of the Chargeback immediately upon demand.
 You agree to pay all costs and expenses, including without limitation attorneys’ fees and other legal expenses, incurred by or on behalf of Company in connection with the collection of all Enter Account deficit balances unpaid by you.